eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 # Installing Codewind for VS Code

 The Codewind installation includes two parts:
-1. The Eclipse plug-in installs when you install Codewind from the VS Code Marketplace or when you install by searching in the **VS Code Extensions** view.
+1. The VS Code extension installs when you install Codewind from the VS Code Marketplace or when you install by searching in the **VS Code Extensions** view.
 2. The Codewind back end containers install after you click **Install** when you are prompted.
 After you click **Install**, the necessary images are downloaded from the internet.
 The download is approximately 1 GB.

 The following images are pulled.
 These images together form the Codewind back end: